scleung-astro/data-science/README.md

 ### DS_Ramen.ipynb
 Statistical analysis for instant Ramen available in Amazon

+### DS_Starbuck.ipynb
+Using the customer transaction data and their demography, I studied the effect of campaign to the overall shop transaction and also the genearl purchase habit of customers

 ### DS_StockPattern.ipynb
 Numerical analysis of stock using indicators

+### DS_Telco.ipynb
+Using the demography and service usage to predict whether the customer churns

 ### ML_AndGate.ipynb
 Using Artifical Neural Network (ANN) to mimic a logical "AND" gate